 European Polio Union

-We are a founder member of the European Polio Union (EPU) and continue to have a Polio Survivors Ireland member serving on it’s governing body.
+We are a founder member of the European Polio Union (EPU) and, until recently, continued to have a Polio Survivors Ireland member serving on its governing body.

 The EPU has 18 member organisations from 16 countries, which are within the European Union or Associate EU counties.
 These organisations represent polio survivors, their families and carers.
 Only three member organisations have permanent offices and staff, including ourselves, the British Polio Fellowship (BPF) and the Danish Society of Polio and Accident Victims (PTU).
 These EPU members provide much of the support that the EPU needs to grow.
 It aims to in time stand on its own feet, as a European wide pressure group advocating the recognition within the 27 EU member states, and associated states, of Post Polio Syndrome (PPS), with full benefits under those countries’ individual healthcare structures.
 (Polio Survivors Ireland hosts the EPU website – www.europeanpolio.eu).